MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/SetDefaultWarehouseEmployee.md

 **ProcessMethod**: SetDefaultWarehouseEmployee

 **Description**:
-This method allows obtaining the amounts associated by LP to a certain Item given the Location and the Bin.
+This method allows you to configure the default location of a warehouse employee.

-The purpose of the method is to be able to use the [MoveBinToBin_LP](/Plur%2De/WMS-API/MoveBinToBin_LP) method properly.

 **Input**:
 **Parameters**: